davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     trap).

   u
-    In addition to the traps enabled by n, underflow traps are enabled as well.
+    In addition to the traps enabled by :samp:`n`, underflow traps are enabled as well.

   su
-    Like u, but the instructions are marked to be safe for software completion (see Alpha architecture manual for details).
+    Like :samp:`u`, but the instructions are marked to be safe for software completion (see Alpha architecture manual for details).

   sui
-    Like su, but inexact traps are enabled as well.
+    Like :samp:`su`, but inexact traps are enabled as well.

 .. option:: -mfp-rounding-mode=rounding-mode